cloudflare/workerd/src/workerd/jsg/README.md

 Because ref types are strong references, any ref type that is not explicitly visited will not be eligible for garbage collection, so failure to implement proper visitation may lead to memory leaks.
-As as best practice, it is recommended that you implement `visitForGc()` on all types that contain refs, regardless of whether or not you are concerned about reference cycles.
+As a best practice, it is recommended that you implement `visitForGc()` on all types that contain refs, regardless of whether you are concerned about reference cycles.

 For `jsg::Ref<T>`, garbage collection only applies to the JavaScript wrapper around the C++ object.
 From the perspective of C++, `jsg::Ref<T>` is a strong reference to a refcounted object.
 If you have